Since the first ever Abu Dhabi Grand Prix in 2009, the Yas Marina Circuit has proudly hosted this annual stop on the Formula 1 calendar.

 Hamilton and Verstappen went into their title-decider level on points, with Verstappen passing his rival on the final lap to take the win and the title, but the circumstances surrounding it dominated the conversations around Formula 1 all the way through the off-season.

 Over the years the Abu Dhabi Grand Prix has settled into the position of being Formula 1's season-ending event.

 Yas Marina Circuit is made up of long straights, sweeping corners and a few tight turns for good measure as it winds through the marina and the Yas Hotel Abu Dhabi, famous for its striking facade lighting design.
 The pit exit also goes underground with drivers rejoining the track at Turn 3.

 But whilst the track has all the variety you could ask for, it doesn't always produce much overtaking except for under DRS down the two back straights.

 Turn 1 - A relatively short pit straight gives way to a medium speed left bend.

 Turn 2 - Another left bend, not as tight and taken flat out in qualifying trim.

-Turn 3 - Bare right for the next bend, always at full throttle.
+Turn 3 - Bear right for the next bend, always at full throttle.